OpenSolo/OpenSolo-extras/README.md

   ls ../../gimbal_firmware_v1.ax

-* No, we have not tried flashing this to an actual gimbl yet, this README will be updated when this has happened.
+* No, we have not tried flashing this to an actual gimbal yet, this README will be updated when this has happened.